 - There is widespread clarity in the stakeholders’ and designers’ understanding of the project goals and direction.

-- There is widespread clarity in the stakeholders’ and designers’ understanding in the approach taken during project implementation.
+- There is widespread clarity in the stakeholders’ and designers’ understanding of the approach taken during project implementation.

 - Is there a project vision?
 Does the company have a clear view of the project direction, and where it fits into the raison d’être (the “why”) of the company?
-How exactly will the project help the company fulfill it’s why?
-A satisfactory answer to this question should emerge during the early stages of a strategic project, when the brief is formulated.
-Lack of clear-cut answer to these questions usually signals the absence of a strong, cohesive project vision.
+How exactly will the project help the company fulfill its why?
+A satisfactory answer to this question should emerge during the early stages of a strategic project when the brief is formulated.
+A lack of clear-cut answers to these questions usually signals the absence of a strong, cohesive project vision.

 In my experience — more often than not — lots of projects (and organizations for that matter) lack an inspiring vision.

 As I mentioned earlier, it doesn’t matter at this point if the team lacks a vision or the vision is just poorly communicated, the result is the same: the team will lack engagement and slowly drift apart.